MU386997/S24-01-Base-Station-Software/README.md

 This repository contains the Personal Locator Beacon (PLB), Range Extender, and Base Station code for the Major Design Experience Project.

+### Quick Notes:
+- The GPS modules can be configured via the serial connection.
+You should probably make sure they are all configured the same before use.
+Their baud rate can also be changed, so if you are receiving jibberish try a different baud.
+- Make sure the battery polarity matches the expected polarity of the arduino feather.
+You will fry the charging ciruit if it is incorrect.
+- The prototype PLB and Range Extender were build on a breadboard.
+Their charging ports have been fried and cannot use a battery.
+They still function over USB power.
+- This project shoudl consider using LoRaWAN to implement a mesh network.

 ### Demo Code
 The demo code was used at the expo to demonstrate the project.
 The Base Station **does not** send acknowledgements to show the double packets being received from the Range Extender and PLB.